Last updated on March 21st, 2022.

 - The Egg helps the scones keep their shape and not spread too much.

-Note that this recipe is pretty basic, and I do not recommend making and changes since it will alter the texture and taste of the scones.
+Note that this recipe is pretty basic, and I do not recommend making any changes since it will alter the texture and taste of the scones.
 Please avoid replacing more than 1 ingredient.

 However, here are some ingredients that can be replaced:

-Butter can be replace with the same amount of vegetable shortening, but make sure the shortening is super cold!.
+Butter can be replaced with the same amount of vegetable shortening, but make sure the shortening is super cold!.